 But in addition to a lack of athletic discipline and motivation, Matthew, along with his brothers, could rarely resist the allure of the bottle and the impulsive and asinine decisions that often followed.
 Over the years it became difficult to keep track of how many times the boys were arrested, their long list of prison stints a result of numerous drunk driving violations, assaults, and robberies, it all culminating in the horror of Davey Jr.’s convictions for sexually assaulting his own daughters.

-Just 17 months after his great triumph in his home city, a poorly conditioned Matthew struggled to make weight for his second title defense and the unheralded Robert Hines battered him and took his championship by unanimous decision.
-Hilton failed to ever regain his title-winning form and he never notched another significant victory.
+Just seventeen months after his great triumph in his home city, a poorly conditioned Matthew struggled to make weight for his second title defense and the unheralded Robert Hines battered him and took his title by decision.
+Hilton failed to ever regain his championship form and he never notched another significant victory.
 The painful truth of course is that Matthew and his brothers might have accomplished so much more.
 As Nack wrote, Davey Sr. blamed himself for their dissolute ways.

 — Jamie Rebner